The disk space usage monitor provides information about the amount of usable disk space available for the server components.

 - Low space warning threshold

 - This threshold is defined as either a percentage or absolute amount of usable space.
-If the amount of usable space drops below this threshold, then the Directory Server generates an administrative alert but remains fully functional.
+If the amount of usable space drops below this threshold, then the server generates an administrative alert but remains fully functional.
 It generates alerts at regular intervals that you configure (such as once a day) unless action is taken to increase the amount of usable space.
-The Directory Server generates additional alerts as the amount of usable space is further reduced, such as each time the amount of usable space drops below a value 10% closer to the low space error threshold.
+The server generates additional alerts as the amount of usable space is further reduced, such as each time the amount of usable space drops below a value 10% closer to the low space error threshold.
 If an administrator frees up disk space or adds additional capacity, then the server should automatically recognize this and stop generating alerts.

 - Low space error threshold